388 W. Clay

 Facility Naming Opportunities

-The MCC Downtown Center offers corporations and individual donors many opportunities to have a classroom, laboratory or the building itself named in their honor.
+The MCC Carolyn I. and Peter Sturrus Technology Center offers corporations and individual donors many opportunities to have a classroom, laboratory or the building itself named in their honor.

-For more information on the MCC Downtown Center, Naming Opportunities, or to arrange a private tour contact:
+For more information on the Carolyn I. and Peter Sturrus Technology Center naming opportunities or to arrange a private tour, contact:

 Phone: (231) 777-0456